sparkflows/sparkflows-docs/docs/user-guide/datasets/creating-datasets.rst

 Updating the Schema of the Dataset
 ^^^^^^^^^^^^^^^^^^^^

-You can update the Schema of the Dataset by clicking on ``Update``.
+You can update the Schema of the Dataset by clicking on ``Update Sample data/schema``.
 It would display sample data for the dataset followed by the inferred Schema.

 In this case, the data file did not have a header row.
 So Fire gave it standard column names of ``C0, C1`` etc.